pairinteraction/pairinteraction/README.md

 In addition, the following people contributed significantly to the current and/or previous versions of the software:
 * [Henri Menke]
 * [Frederic Hummel] - Julia package for multi-channel quantum defect theory, matrix elements
-* [Eduard Braun] - Perturbative calculations, installation instructions for Windows
+* [Eduard J. Braun] - Perturbative calculations, installation instructions for Windows
 * [Johannes Block] - Calculation of Rydberg pair potentials near surfaces *(not yet in new version)*
 * [Simon Hollerith] - Documentation of the graphical user interface *(not yet in new version)*